 Business Sweden has been promoting Swedish businesses in Australia since 1974.
 Our office in Sydney offers strategic support and advice through a network of local business leaders and decision makers.
 From Sydney, we also cover New Zealand and the Pacific Islands.

-Martin EkbergTrade & Invest Commissioner and Country Manager to Australia, New Zealand & the Pacific Islands
+Martin EkbergTrade & Invest Commissioner Australia, New Zealand & the Pacific Islands

 What are the main advantages for expansion in Australia?